dxw/playbook/src/user-research/getting-informed-consent-for-user-research.md

 Check which format and channel works best for them - email attachment, paper letter, easy read, verbally, etc.

-### Collecting a record of consent
+### Collecting a record of informed consent

-You will need to collect a record of their consent from each participant, and keep it along with their research data.
+You will need to collect a record of their informed consent from each participant, and keep it along with their research data.

 For user research sessions where you will not meet the participant face to face, you can: